Hardshell vs. Softshell Jackets: Which Is Best for You?

 - Mountain Hardwear Boundary Ridge Gore-Tex Jacket

-Softshells are, as you guessed it, a more soft, stretchy, comfortable material.
-They normally have some level of water resistance or water repellency, so they are okay in light rain or snow but keeping you dry is not their main job.
+Softshells are, as you guessed it, a more soft, stretchy, and comfortable material (usually nylon).
+They normally have some level of water resistance or water repellency (usually listed as weather-resistant on the labeling), so they are okay in light rain or snow but keeping you dry is not their main job.
 They have great wind resistance and the inside usually has a soft fleece lining.
 They are comfier than a hardshell and offer a bit more breathability without the crinkly noise.
 These will sometimes come without a hood, though, more and more often, they will also include a hood.

 Why Would I Want One?

 If you resort ski primarily on days where there’s nice weather or it only snows for a short period of time, a softshell would be a comfortable option.
 Maybe it’s a bit cold outside, but mostly sunny?
-The softshell jacket provides just enough warmth.
+A softshell ski jacket provides just enough warmth.

-Softshells are also a great option if you want something versatile to toss on all day that is going to keep you warm doing other outdoor activities where the threat of heavy rain is minimal.
+Softshells are also a great option if you want something versatile to toss on all day that is going to keep you warm while doing other outdoor activities where the threat of heavy rain is minimal.
 Versatility, again!
 These are popular among climbers since climbing isn’t something you normally can/should do in rainy conditions anyways so waterproofing isn't really a concern.
-There is also a bit more standing around in climbing as you are belaying, so the added warmth is nice for times when you aren’t moving.
-Lastly, softshell fabric is generally more abrasion-resistant.
+There is also a bit more standing around in climbing as you are belaying, so the added warmth is nice for times when you aren’t moving and usually wind protection is the all protection you'll need from the elements.
+Lastly, softshell face fabric is generally more abrasion-resistant.
 Softshells are also nicer to toss on all day even when you aren’t in the mountains as they don’t feel like you are wearing a rain jacket but still keep you warm.

 Another note: hardshells can get pricey fast whereas softshells tend to be a bit more budget-friendly.